 The brand has always been proud of the design of its products and, in particular, its DAPs, which have gained accreditation from different International Industrial Design Awards.
 These designs often provide challenges to engineering processes needed to realise them.
 Often compared to artistic sculptures, the precise design work of the SR25, for example, could only be achieved through precision machining of an aluminium block using a five-axis CNC machine, no thanks to its collection of layers of various-sized rectangular surfaces.

 One would find the 3.5 mm single-end jack, the 2.5mm balanced jack, and the Power button from left to right at the top of the device; on the left are the three physical buttons facilitating playback control for Previous Track / Rewind, Play / Pause, Next Track / Forward in top-down order; embedded on the right is the knurled tactile volume knob which is also machine milled and made possible by the vibration-free CNC processing machines used by AK, the very same ones used by Swiss luxury watch manufacturers; at the bottom a USB-C port for charging and for data when transferring audio files from an external device or when using the DAP as a USB-DAC as well as a microSD card slot which supports external storage of up to 1TB which is the largest capacity microSD card available at the time of this review.

-If one has a meticulous eye for detail, it wouldn’t be difficult to notice that the SR25 not only put one in awe with its build quality and finish but also its overall screwless design.
-The DAP is available in ‘Moon Silver’ and “Oynx Black.’
+If one has a meticulous eye for detail, it wouldn’t be difficult to notice that the SR25 put one in awe with its build quality and finish and its overall screwless design.
+The DAP is available in ‘Moon Silver’ and ‘Oynx Black.’